Argantonio65/pyWEST/README.md

   ```
   A Parameterlist is formed by a dictionary of parameter values.
   An entry of the form:
-    - 'param':value will set all parameter names (even if it has been declared as a Top-level parameter) to the value specified.
+    - 'param':value will set all parameters sharing the same name (even if it has been declared as a Top-level parameter) to the value specified.
     - 'param@submodel':value will set the parameter 'param' only in the block model 'submodel'.
 This allows for local specifications.
     - 'param@Manipulated':value sets a manipulated variable value which doesn't carry any declared input.
 There is the option                   'param@Manipulated#submodel':value to make the change only at submodel level.
     - 'param@Multiplier':value works by ofsetting its current saved value by a multiplyier value.